erroronline1/caro/readme.md

     * Procurement is guided through the application.
 Vendors and products can be added into the database.
     * Vendor data can be enriched with documents, certificates and certificate validity dates.
 Latter can be dispayed and exported within the audit module.
 Vendors can be disabled but not deleted.
 Products of disabled vendors are not available in the order module.
     * Products can be enriched with documents that will not be deleted.
 They are assigned the vendors name, a timestamp of submission and the products article number.
     * Products are supposed to be incorporated.
 Incorporation can be granted, denied and revoked by authorized users.
-All users can gather the required information beforehand.
+All users (except groups) can gather the required information beforehand.
 Incorporation information is to be enriched through a dedicated form with the respective context.
     * Products are deleted by default on update of the pricelist unless
         * an incorporation has been made
         * a sample check has been made